petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 - Click _View Raw Response_ to see the entire search response string.
 Here you can copy the response to the clipboard or download it as a JSON file.
 This is the same string you see in the [Search Insights](./search-insights.md) widget on the search page.

 - The score of each result appears to the left of the result title.
-Click the score to see the Score Explanation.
+Click the score to see the score explanation.

 [Some elements](../liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-elements-reference.md) read search context attributes that you can provide or override manually.
 Click the gear icon (![Gear](../../images/icon-cog3.png)) to add search context attributes to the Blueprint preview search, then enter the key/value pair for the attribute and click _Done_.